Vacation PlanningAbsence ManagementWork/Life Balance

 Recommended Internal Request Process

-As an administrator, you want to respect your team’s time off requests, in order to promote a strong culture and increase employee happiness.
-Respecting time-off requests promotes a strong culture, employee engagement and positive sentiment towards the workplace – critical factors supporting retention and employee experience efforts.
+As an administrator, you want to respect your team’s time-off requests to promote a strong culture and increase employee happiness.
+Respecting time-off requests promotes a strong culture, employee engagement, and positive sentiment towards the workplace—critical factors supporting retention and employee experience efforts.

 On the other hand, it is important to balance deadlines, team projects, performance expectations, and more.
-This means managing time off requests in a way that is optimized both for the requestor, but also the operating personnel required to manage the process.
+This means managing time-off requests in a way that is optimized both for the requestor and the operating personnel required to manage the process.

 Policy for Overlapping Requests

-A common issue that arises when handling time off requests, especially around the holidays, is overlap.
+A common issue that arises when handling time-off requests, especially around the holidays and during holiday vacation planning, is overlap.
 Not every employee will be able to take the same days off.
 How do you decide which requests to approve?

-Common examples include Seniority, timing (first come), workgroup, quotas, and compliance requirements.
+Common examples include seniority, timing (first come), workgroup, quotas, and compliance requirements.
+Establishing a clear policy that outlines how overlapping requests will be handled can reduce confusion and ensure fairness.

 Request Blackout Periods